pestphp/pest-plugin-mutate/docs/mutation-testing.md

 ### `mutate()`

 > Attention: This requires a change to the Pest core, which is not merged yet.
-You need to install [this fork](https://github.com/gehrisandro/pest/tree/mutate) of Pest in order to use `->mutate()` in your test files.
+You need to install [this fork](https://github.com/gehrisandro/pest/tree/mutate) of Pest in order to use `->mutate()` directly on your test cases or describe blocks.
 > All other features are not affected and do work with the official Pest 2.x version.

 You can use the `mutate()` function on test cases or describe blocks to run the mutations only for code covered by the given test or describe block.